Erasmus, scholarships for the South

 With the certainty that mobility favors the right and inclusion to study, we believe it is necessary to encourage the possibility of completing university study paths for all citizens, regardless of the area in which they live and the family and social background from which they come.
 This initiative focuses the commitment on the young people of Federico II, giving vigor to investment in education and helping to fuel the development engine of the territory.

-The Intesa Sanpaolo scholarships awarded last December to the students of the Department of Economic Sciences and Statistics (DISES) have in fact allowed them to face the Erasmus path with greater serenity.
+The Intesa Sanpaolo scholarships awarded to students to date of the Department of Economic Sciences and Statistics (DISES) have in fact allowed them to face the Erasmus path with greater serenity.
 They were able to integrate and compare their expertise with the knowledge and experiences of teachers, researchers and students from other countries; they were able to measure their ability to adapt to different uses and cultures and experimented with new angles in their way of looking at the world.

 Specialized training to facilitate access to work